 Don’t forget the good ol’ fashioned sun!
 Spending some time under the sun also helps get vitamin D. With that said, try to avoid sun exposure exceeding 20 to 25 minutes at one time.
 Other than getting the necessary amount of vitamin D, being outside will also help release feel-good brain chemicals to fight the blues of an underactive thyroid.
 Which leads me to…

-Stress Management: Stress is a huge factor to disease in our modern life.
+Stress is a huge factor in disease in our modern life.
 We are under more stress today than we have ever been as a species.
 Sure, sometimes a lion came and ate a family member or the king’s guard came and burned down your house once in a while, but those were infrequent events.
 Now, many people are stressed from the moment they wake up until late at night when they finally fall asleep because stress is keeping them up at night.
-Think about it, getting kids ready for school, morning traffic, running late for work, not having time for breakfast, forgot the proposal for the meeting at home, fear of being fired, fighting with your spouse, mortgage and other bills, etc. etc. Just reading that list is stressful and exhausting!
+Think about it, getting kids ready for school, morning traffic, running late for work, not having time for breakfast, forgetting the proposal for the meeting at home, fear of being fired, fighting with your spouse, mortgage and other bills, etc. etc. Just reading that list is stressful and exhausting!

 Let’s forget about the research studies for a minute here.
-Just think about how awful you feel when your stressed.
+Just think about how awful you feel when you’re stressed.
 You might binge eat or you might not eat at all, you can’t even get your thoughts together clearly when fighting with your spouse, you may get nervous, anxious, perhaps you experience heart palpitations, the list of physical side effects is very well known to all of us.
-If you don’t think stress also has a long term effect on the health of the body, you are probably going to be the first of us to go!
+If you don’t think stress also has a long-term effect on the health of the body, you are probably going to be the first of us to go!

 So, let’s remember to reduce the stress in our lives because it makes a very strong impact on our lives, the lives of our loved ones and all of our health.
 Find time to do something you love to help calm your mind and let the stress dissipate.
-Exercising, journaling, yoga, painting, anything can work!
+Exercising, journaling, yoga, meditating, painting, anything can work!
 Relaxation techniques like deep breathing also help reduce the stress response when you feel it overwhelming you.
 There are tons of apps and videos on these types of things, guided meditations, and much more readily available to anyone with a cell phone.
 Reducing your stress will help to normalize the function of the adrenal glands and thus the thyroid gland.
-Let’s all take a deep breathe before we continue reading. 🙂
+Let’s all take a deep breath before we continue reading. 🙂

-Infection: There have been some studies that have linked thyroid disease, cancer and some other illnesses to viruses such as the Epstein-Barr (34) (EBV) and to parasites such as Toxoplasma gondii (35,36) (causes toxoplasmosis).
+There have been some studies that have linked thyroid disease, cancer and some other illnesses to viruses such as the Epstein-Barr (34) (EBV) and to parasites such as Toxoplasma gondii (35,36) (causes toxoplasmosis).
 The research shows a high correlation, or relationship, but not yet that the virus or parasite is the cause of the thyroid disease.
 It could be very well that the infection causes thyroid disease or perhaps thyroid disease makes the body susceptible to infections.
 We do not yet know for sure.

 Since we don’t yet have a good cure for viruses, the best thing you can do at this point is to stay as healthy as you can, keeping your immune system in shape to fight off infections as best it can.
 If you are concerned you may have a parasite infection, this can be tested by your physician with blood and/or stool samples.

-Heavy Metals: I mentioned heavy metals in the testing section towards the beginning of this article.
+I mentioned heavy metals in the testing section towards the beginning of this article.
 Unless you have a very high acute exposure, you probably won’t test for high levels of metals like lead in your blood.
 Because heavy metals are not very well eliminated, and they don’t float around in the blood much (they are often stored in organs and bones), most physicians specializing in environmental medicine will use what is called a “challenged elimination test”.
 This is where you are given a supplement that binds to metals in the body and allows the body to eliminate the metals.
 Often, this supplement, called a chelation agent, is in the form of a capsule and you will collect your urine for a specific time after taking the capsules and send to the lab for analysis.
 This method allows doctors to see how much heavy metal is bound by the supplement and eliminated from your body.